hoffmangroup/segtools/doc/segtools.rst

   C	A2
   B	B

-Including the B line is not neccessary, but it makes it easier to reorder the labels later (for instance, if you want B to come first).
+Including the B line is not necessary, but it makes it easier to reorder the labels later (for instance, if you want B to come first).
 A description column could also have been included.
 This file should be saved as something like ``second_try.mnemonics`` and should be passed